Ryheff24/Massdiscordunban/README.md

 If it is not working still, follow this in order:

 - Switch off the bot (i.e. close terminal)
 - Kick the bot (this is important)
 - Switch on the bot
 - Invite the bot
 - Run the command again.

-Incase of any issues, contact:
+In case of any issues, contact:

 Ryheff24 on [Twitter](https://twitter.com/Ryheff24) or on Discord: `Ryheff24#6774`